Why Does My Wife Refuse To Have Sex With Me – Solutions

 Approaching these challenges with patience, empathy, and openness creates the foundation for renewed connection.
 Remember that sexual intimacy reflects the overall health of your relationship—investing in emotional connection, stress reduction, and open communication benefits all aspects of your marriage.

 If your wife doesn’t want to be intimate, view this as an opportunity to strengthen your relationship rather than just a problem to solve.
-With mutual respect and appropriate support, many couples successfully navigate periods of decreased desire and build even stronger connections through the process.
+With mutual respect and appropriate support, many couples successfully navigate periods of decreased desire and build even stronger connections.